 “Why’d I do this, man?
 Why’d I do this,” he asked himself.
 Then, he told detectives, he realized that “the shit I had to deal with then was gone.”

 In 1996 32-year-old Billy was convicted of two counts of murder and sentenced to two 40-year terms — the maximum penalty available at the time he committed the crimes.

 The “Rouse House” as it was always known, had an interesting history of its own.

-In 2002 the house was destroyed in a mysterious fire that left nothing behind but ashes and bad memories.
+In 2002 the house was destroyed in an arson fire that left nothing behind but ashes and bad memories.